Jedediah Smith: First trip to California, 1826–27

 After a difficult crossing of the Sierra Nevada near Ebbetts Pass, Smith and his two men passed around the south end of Walker Lake.
 After meeting with the only mounted natives that they would encounter until they reached the Salt Lake Valley, they continued east across central Nevada, straight across the Great Basin Desert as the summer heat hit the region.
-Neither they nor their horses or mules could find adequate food.
+Neither they nor their horses nor mules could find adequate food.
 As the horses gave out, they were butchered for whatever meat the men could salvage.
-After two days without water, Robert Evans collapsed near the Nevada–Utah border and could go no further, but some natives Smith encountered gave them some food and told him where to find water, which he took back to Evans and revived him.
+After two days without water, Robert Evans collapsed near the Nevada–Utah border and could go no farther, but some natives Smith encountered gave them some food and told him where to find water, which he took back to Evans and revived him.
 As the three approached the Great Salt Lake, they again were unable to find water, and Evans collapsed again.
 Smith and Silas Gobel found a spring and again took back water to Evans.
 Finally, the men came to the top of a ridge from which they saw the Great Salt Lake to the north, a "joyful sight" to Smith.
 By this time they had one horse and one mule remaining.
 They reached and crossed the Jordan River.
 Local natives told him the whites were gathered farther north at "the Little Lake" (Bear Lake on the border between present-day Utah and Idaho).
 Smith borrowed a fresh horse from them and rode ahead of the other two men, reaching the rendezvous on July 3.
-The mountain men celebrated Smith's arrival with a cannon salute, for they had given up him and his party for lost.
+The mountain men celebrated Smith's arrival with a cannon salute, for they had given him and his party up for lost.